josefroslan/heartdisease/README.md

 # Heart Disease

 ## Description
-Project aims to features that highly associated with the heart disease.
-Implementation of different ML models to explore best accuracy of prediction.
+- Project aims to investigate which features are highly associated with the heart disease.
+- Implementation of different ML models to explore best accuracy of prediction.

 ## Status
 Work in progress